 Relationships and Sex education

+Includes Relationships and Sex Education in the context of coping positively with change.
 Children learn about the importance of a stable and loving relationships, respect, love and care.
-We teach children about how and why their bodies change and include how a baby is made through sex.
+We teach children about how and why their bodies change and include how a baby is made.

 Key stage 1

 To notice that animals, including humans, have offspring which grow into adults

 To describe the life process of reproduction in some plants and animals

 To describe the changes as humans develop to old age.